 But there are still plenty of folks who appreciate Norwegian traditions.
 They learn rosemaling, the distinctive Norwegian painting style, or they take one of the Norwegian baking classes offered by the Sons of Norway.

-And at festivals-Scandihoovian Fest in winter and Thirsty Troll beer fest and Heritage fest in fall-they love to pose with the real-life Jorgen the Troll.
+And at festivals — Scandihoovian Fest in winter and Thirsty Troll beer fest in September &mdash they love to pose with the real-life Jorgen the Troll.